JosipTheorem/Sex-recognition-based-on-handwriting/README.md

 # Sex-recognition-based-on-handwriting
-This is a study where over 1000 participants tried to categorize Sex of 40 people based on handwritings.
+This is a study in which over 1,000 participants attempted to determine the sex of 40 individuals based on their handwriting.
-Most of the study is in croatian.
+Most of the study is in Croatian.
-DOI of the paper is: "TODO"
+The DOI of the paper is: TODO.

-Guessing was done using google forms and results are available in the Dataset folder.
+The guessing was conducted using Google Forms, and the results are available in the Dataset folder.
-Proba.csv is original file and ProbaV2.csv is cleaned up file (jupyter notebook code uses "ProbaV2.csv") Ž stands for F and means Female.
+Proba.csv is the original file, and ProbaV2.csv is the cleaned version (the Jupyter Notebook code uses ProbaV2.csv).
-M stands for M and means Male.
+Ž stands for Female, and M stands for Male.

-Pictures of the handwritings are present in the folders F_pictures (Female handwritings) and M_pictures (Male handwritings).
+Pictures of the handwriting samples are stored in the F_pictures folder (female handwriting) and M_pictures folder (male handwriting).
-Each handwriting has it's ID.
+Each handwriting sample has its own ID.
-Age and sex of a handwriting can be found in Handwriting_information.txt.
+The age and sex of each handwriting sample can be found in Handwriting_information.txt.

-Jupyter Notebook file, in which the data was analyzed and all the results are presented, is available under the name Analysis.ipynb."
+The Jupyter Notebook containing the data analysis and all results is available as Analysis.ipynb.